Arab Woman (watercolor)

 Arab Woman is a watercolor painting by American artist John Singer Sargent, created c.
-1905-1906.
+1905–1906.
 It is in the collection of the Metropolitan Museum of Art, in New York.

 Description

-Prominent American painter John Singer Sargent took two notable trips to the Middle East during his lifetime; the first trip was to Greece, Egypt, and Turkey in 1890, while the second was to the-then Ottoman provinces of Syria and Palestine in 1905.
+Prominent American painter John Singer Sargent took two notable trips to Europe, Africa and Asia during his lifetime; the first trip was to Greece, Egypt, and Turkey in 1890, while the second was to the-then Ottoman provinces of Syria and Palestine in 1905.
 These trips spurred Sargent to create a number of works of art concerning various subjects.

-Arab Woman was produced by Sargent during his one of his travels in the Middle East.
+Arab Woman was produced by Sargent during one of his travels in West Asia.
 The image, done in watercolor and gouache on woven white paper, depicts a veiled Muslim woman wearing a white niqāb.
 According to an inscription left by Sargent on the painting, the work is incomplete.